Italy's coalition programme plan: point by point

 Self-defense defined as “always legitimate”

-Harsher sentences for sex crimes, theft, robbery, frauds and a broad range of other offences; more resources to hire more prison agents;
+Harsher sentences for sex crimes, theft, robbery, frauds and a broad range of other offences; more resources to hire more agents

 New law for minimum hourly salary for each category of workers, ban on unpaid work experiences; reform of the job market, more resources for career centres;